Scientific Name

 Fertilizing: Feed annually with a balanced fertilizer.
 Apply the fertilizer to the soil according to the package directions in spring as new growth appears.

 Repotting: Plants grown in containers require a little more care than those in the gardens.
-Repot your H. 'Xenox' when it outgrows its current pot by moving it to a larger pot to hold the plant better.
+When your H. 'Xenox' outgrows its current pot, move it to a larger pot to better support the plant.
 Spring is the best time to repot this plant.
 Make sure the soil is dry before you begin the repotting process.

 Propagation: This succulent can be propagated by division or stem cuttings.
 Dividing your H. 'Xenox' is easy and can be carried out at almost any time in the growing season, though it is probably best done in spring or early summer.
 Take stem cuttings in summer.